dnidever/PHOTRED/README.md

 wcsup | What cardinal direction (i.e. N, S, E or W) is "up" in the image?
 This is only used for non-standard setups. wcsleft | What cardinal direction (i.e. N, S, E or W) is "left" in the image?
 This is only used for non-standard setups. pixscale | The plate scale in arcseconds/pixel.
 This is ONLY used for non-"standard" imagers (i.e. not MOSAIC, IMACS, LBC or Swope) where the pixel scale cannot be determined from the image headers. wcsrefname | The name of the WCS reference catalog to use.
-The two options are 'USNO-B1' and '2MASS-PSC'.
-USNO-B1 is the default.
-The astrometric accuracy of the 2MASS catalog is better (~0.170 arcsec) than USNO-B1 (~0.270 arcsec), but it does not go as deep (R~18) as USNO-B1 (R~20).
-So if you have deep images then definitely use USNO-B1, but if you have moderately deep images then 2MASS-PSC is probably better (and faster). searchdist | This sets the search distance (in arcmin) for WCS fitting (PHOTRED_WCS).
+The options are 'GAIA/GAIA', 'USNO-B1' or '2MASS-PSC'.
+Gaia is the default.
+The astromery of Gaia is very good and goes to V~20.5 or so.
+The astrometric accuracy of the 2MASS catalog is better (~0.170 arcsec) than USNO-B1 (~0.270 arcsec), but it does not go as deep (R~18) as USNO-B1 (R~20). searchdist | This sets the search distance (in arcmin) for WCS fitting (PHOTRED_WCS).
 Normally this is not needed.
 The default is 2*image size > 60 arcmin (i.e. whichever is greater).
 This is normally sufficient.
 If the WCS isn't fitting correctly then try setting "searchdist" to a larger value. wcsrmslim | This is the maximum RMS (in arcseconds) allowed for an acceptable WCS fit.
 The default is 1.0 arcseconds.
 Normally the RMS values are ~0.2-0.3 arcseconds. hyperthread | This allows multiple jobs to be running (daophot and allframe only) on a computer (such as halo or stream) that has multiple processors.
 It's similar to running it on a cluster.